Uncle-Dandry/potential-field-planner/Readme.md

    ```

 4. **Run a Custom Simulation:**
-   You can create a custom scenario or experiment by modifying the settings in `config.py` or directly within your Python scripts.
+   You can create a custom scenario or experiment by modifying the settings in `config.py` and `experiments.py` or directly within your Python scripts.

 5. **Random Scene Generation:**
    Use the `random_obs` flag to generate a random scene with obstacles.
 Note that this feature is not fully reliable and may produce unexpected results.